Panama

 In 2020, ICDP trained professionals Yirlin Plaza and Antonio Mendoza, together with other members of a multidisciplinary team prepared a project proposal for the Ministry of Social Development in Panama.
 The roll out of the ICDP programme is a key part of the project activities included in the proposal.
 The aim is to use the programme to work with families, children and adolescents.
 They have also started the process of adapting the ICDP material to the socio-cultural context of Panama.
 The new project was planned for 2021.

-In 2022, Antonio reports, they reached out to over 200 families with young children, up to 8 years of age, belonging to the Gnabe community who live in Santa Clara and San Antonio.
-The emphasis was on providing guidance in the area of early stimulation and teaching about ways to establish good communication between parents and children, as well giving nutritional advice.
-The participants were mainly mothers who attended sessions together with their children.
-The sessions were held in the district of Rio Sereno.
-There were four facilitators who met the families on church premises and worked during entire days, from 8 am till 4 pm.
-Each family attended 6 full days of training.
-The local authorities have shown interest in providing a training centre to facilitate the implementation of different programmes, including ICDP.
+The emphasis is on providing guidance in early stimulation and teaching about ways to establish good communication between parents and children, as well giving nutritional advice.
+The participants are mainly mothers who attend sessions together with their children.
+The sessions are held in the district of Rio Sereno.
+Four facilitators meet the families on church premises and work during entire days, from 8 am till 4 pm.
+Each family attends 6 full days of training.